Trapped: The Alex Cooper Story: Plot

 A postscript states that after months of legal battles in Utah, Paul and Alex won the right for Alex to live as an openly gay teenager.
 No one, not even her parents, could force her to return to conversion therapy.
 Alex and her parents have since reconciled.
 Alex's father has offered to walk her down the aisle someday, should she marry the woman of her dreams.
-Every major medical and mental health organization in the U.S. has condemned conversion therapy.
-33 states still allow the forced conversion therapy of minors.
-LGBT youth are more than 4X more likely to attempt suicide than their straight and cisgender peers.
-Those in highly rejecting families are 8X more likely than those in accepting families.
-If you or someone you know needs support, please visit Mylifetime.com/TrappedResources for information about The Trevor Project, PFLAG, NCLR and other organizations that can help.